Dhruv2027/cse15l-lab-reports/labreport3/labreport3.md

 with frequent and repeated use, has prompted concerns about the possible emergence of BZA Medicine, and Oswaldo Cruz Foundation (FIOCRUZ), and sponsored by the Sabin Vaccine
 ```
+This function would be particularly helpful to find instances of certain acronyms, like in this case, "BZA".
+To expand its usage, the command will work when I type `plos/*` to search each file in the `./plos/` directory.
+However, the command will not work if I only type `plos/` (this will give an error saying that `plos/` is a directory).
+The output when I type `grep "[Z]" plos/*`:
 ```
 dhruvsharma@Dhruvs-MacBook-Pro-2 technical % grep "[Z]" plos/*
 plos/journal.pbio.0020040.txt:        lacZ reporter gene in transgenic mice.
 Venkatachalam and colleagues